devkash/Short_Term_Mortality_Prediction/README.md

 Three sets of machine learning models, Logistic Regression, Multilayer Perceptron, Random Forest, and Support Vector Machine, were developed to predict patient mortality and each set included a different set of features.

-Feature Sets
-1. Scores from severity illness scores SAPSII, OSASIS, and APSIII
-2. Sub-scores from SAPSII, OSASIS, and APSIII
-3. Raw features

 ## Performance of Machine Learning models

 ### First Feature Set: Severity Illness Scores from SAPSII, OSASIS, and APSIII